lexvieira/Docker-Sql-Server/README.md

  -a, --all             Show all containers (default shows just running) `
 <img alt="Docker images" src="imgs/dockercontainerls.png">

 ## Remove the containers

-To remove the existents containers and avoid conflicts between the containers created using docker run and docker-compose.yml, first stop the containers with the command:
+To remove the existing containers and avoid conflicts between the containers created using docker run and docker-compose.yml, first stop the containers with the command:

 ```
 sudo docker stop sqlserver2017
 ```

 Now you can remove the container with the command.

 ```